mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/27/day-189/">July 27, 2017</a></small></div>
-<p><strong>Four Republicans said they would not vote for a slimmed-down partial repeal of the Affordable Care Act</strong> without guarantees that the House will negotiate a comprehensive measure.
+<p><strong>Four Republicans said they would not vote for a slimmed-down partial repeal of the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a></strong> without guarantees that the House will negotiate a comprehensive measure.
 Read a different way: Senate Republicans hope the skinny repeal won't become law.
 Lindsey Graham, John McCain, Bill Cassidy, and Ron Johnson want a guarantee from Paul Ryan that the bill will go to conference committee and not simply passed by the House and sent to Trump.
 Meanwhile, House Majority Leader Kevin McCarthy is warning lawmakers to hold off on leaving for the August recess this weekend in case the Senate passes a bill and they're under pressure to act.
 “The skinny bill as policy is a disaster,” Graham said. (<a href="https://www.nytimes.com/2017/07/27/us/politics/senate-health-care-vote.html">New York Times</a> / <a href="http://www.politico.com/story/2017/07/27/obamacare-repeal-republicans-status-241025">Politico</a> / <a href="http://thehill.com/homenews/house/344183-house-members-warned-august-recess-could-be-delayed">The Hill</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/26/day-188/">July 26, 2017</a></small></div>
 <p><strong>Senate Republicans shot down their own repeal-and-replace bill</strong> last night as nine of the 52 Republicans voted against it.
 The repeal-and-replace bill was a compromise measure meant to appeal to both conservatives and moderate Republicans.
 Mitch McConnell needed 60 votes to pass the bill.
-Instead, the vote failed 43-57 just hours after the Senate had narrowly voted to begin debate on a bill to repeal the Affordable Care Act. (<a href="https://www.nytimes.com/2017/07/25/us/politics/senate-health-care.html">New York Times</a> / <a href="https://www.washingtonpost.com/powerpost/gop-leaders-press-ahead-with-health-care-vote-in-hopes-of-sustaining-repeal-effort/2017/07/25/2525470c-7126-11e7-8839-ec48ec4cae25_story.html">Washington Post</a> / <a href="https://www.reuters.com/article/us-usa-healthcare-idUSKBN1AB19G">Reuters</a> / <a href="http://www.cnn.com/2017/07/25/politics/senate-health-care-vote/index.html">CNN</a>)</p>
+Instead, the vote failed 43-57 just hours after the Senate had narrowly voted to begin debate on a bill to repeal the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a>. (<a href="https://www.nytimes.com/2017/07/25/us/politics/senate-health-care.html">New York Times</a> / <a href="https://www.washingtonpost.com/powerpost/gop-leaders-press-ahead-with-health-care-vote-in-hopes-of-sustaining-repeal-effort/2017/07/25/2525470c-7126-11e7-8839-ec48ec4cae25_story.html">Washington Post</a> / <a href="https://www.reuters.com/article/us-usa-healthcare-idUSKBN1AB19G">Reuters</a> / <a href="http://www.cnn.com/2017/07/25/politics/senate-health-care-vote/index.html">CNN</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/26/day-188/">July 26, 2017</a></small></div>
-<p><strong>The Senate rejected the GOP repeal-only measure</strong>, which would have repealed major parts of the Affordable Care Act without providing a replacement.
+<p><strong>The Senate rejected the GOP repeal-only measure</strong>, which would have repealed major parts of the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> without providing a replacement.
 The vote failed 45-55.
 The last viable path for Senate Republicans is to now try their "skinny repeal," which rolls back the mandate that most people have insurance, but leaves most of Obama’s health law in place.
 Senators would then take their narrow bill into negotiations with the House. (<a href="https://www.nytimes.com/2017/07/26/us/politics/health-care-senate-vote.html">New York Times</a> / <a href="https://www.washingtonpost.com/powerpost/senate-embarks-on-new-round-of-voting-to-peel-back-affordable-care-act/2017/07/26/a7206f62-71e8-11e7-9eac-d56bd5568db8_story.html">Washington Post</a> / <a href="http://www.cnn.com/2017/07/26/politics/health-care-bill-wednesday/index.html">CNN</a>)</p>